Chemical found in soap and toothpaste linked to osteoporosis

 The risks of vitamin D deficiency

 The geographical location of the UK and lack of strong sunlight for half the year means that everyone should be conscious about their vitamin D intake in winter.
-This said, there are a few factors that contribute to a higher risk of low vitamin D levels and vitamin D deficiency.
+However, there are several factors that contribute to more chance of low vitamin D levels and vitamin D deficiency.

 Babies and children